Woodbridge, Virginia: Geography

 Woodbridge is at 38°38′37″N 77°15′39″W (38.643517, −77.260843).
 It is located on the peninsula of Linton Neck.
 According to the United States Census Bureau, in 2000, the CDP has a total area of 10.8 sqmi, of which 10.5 sqmi is land and 0.3 sqmi, or 2.87%, is water.
 Woodbridge is about 20 mi from Washington, D.C.

 The 2010 census reconfigured Woodbridge so that the majority of its land area was redesignated Marumsco and Neabsco, Virginia.
-The southern border of Woodbridge is now Occoquan Road.
-The area between Occoquan Road and Opitz Boulevard–Rippon Boulevard is now Marumsco.
-All of the former Woodbridge CDP south of those streets has been designated as Neabsco.
-However, these areas continue to have postal addresses in "Woodbridge," which is served by a post office in Marumsco.
+The southern border of Woodbridge was now Occoquan Road, with the area between Occoquan Road and Opitz Boulevard–Rippon Boulevard being part of Marumsco.
+All of the former Woodbridge CDP south of Marumsco was designated as Neabsco.
+However, the areas continued to be addressed Woodbridge.
+At the 2020 census, the Marumsco CDP was reincorporated into the Woodbridge CDP, and Neabsco was renamed Leesylvania.

 Climate

-Woodbridge has a humid subtropical climate.
+Woodbridge has a humid subtropical climate, abbreviated as Cfa on climate maps.